 The Northwestern Undergraduate Premedical Scholars Program (NUPSP) is an early MD acceptance program for high-achieving Northwestern undergraduate students who have completed two full years of undergraduate study with a demonstrated commitment to a career in Medicine into Northwestern University Feinberg School of Medicine.

 NUPSP is for students who have committed to the Feinberg School of Medicine (FSM) as their program of choice and requires a binding decision on the part of both the applicant and the medical school.
-Students are accepted during their third undergraduate year for matriculation into Feinberg after their fourth undergraduate year.
+Students must apply and are provisionally accepted during their third undergraduate year for matriculation into Feinberg after their fourth undergraduate year.
 The program is not designed to be a fast-track to medical school.
 Transfer students may apply if they meet the listed requirements and coursework was conducted at a similarly rigorous program.

 NUPSP does not require program participants to take the MCAT Examination.